RobZ578/vulnerable-cache-app/README.md

 4. Content Security Policy (CSP)
 Implement a CSP header to restrict where scripts can be loaded from and prevent the execution of inline scripts injected by an attacker.

-⚖️ Educational Disclaimer
+## ⚖️ Educational Disclaimer
-This project is intended strictly for educational and academic purposes.
+This project is intended strictly for educational purposes.
 It demonstrates how misconfigurations lead to critical vulnerabilities.
 Do not deploy these configurations in a production environment.
-Unauthorized access to computer systems is illegal.